shokhie/Learning-python/project0/README.md

 ### Socket types
 + Datagram sockets - Connectionless sockets, which uses User Datagram Protocol(UDP).
 Used for making regular clients and servers.
-+ Stream sockets - Connection-oriented sockets, which uses Transmission Control Protocol(TCP).Used for making regular clients and servers.
++ Stream sockets - Connection-oriented sockets, which uses Transmission Control Protocol(TCP).
+Used for making regular clients and servers.
 + Raw sockets - Allow direct sending and receiving of ip packets without any protocol specific transport layer formatting.
   Used for **sniffing** and **injection**.
 Nmap uses raw sockets.